-- Hydrogen uses for the production of ammonia.
+- H2 uses for the production of ammonia for industrial purposes.

-- The addition of H2 in the formyl group CHO into alkenes.
-The aldehydes are subsequently changed to alcohols, these are used for the production of PVC and detergents.
+- In hydroformylation reaction or the addition of H2 and formyl group into unsaturated hydrocarbon like alkenes.
+The produced aldehydes subsequently changed to alcohol.
+These are uses for the preparation of PVC resin and detergents.

 Uses of Protium Deuterium and Tritium

-D2O is largely used as heavy water in nuclear power plants.
+Deuterium oxide or D2O is largely used as heavy water in nuclear power plants.
 D2O also used as a source of deuterium compounds.
-Thus deuterium uses to study the physical and chemical properties reaction mechanism.
-But titanium widely used as a tracer element due to radioactivity and also largely used
+Thus deuterium uses to study the physical and chemical properties kinetics reaction mechanism and reaction order determination.
+Titanium widely used as a tracer element due to its radioactivity.